Call2Me

 Voice AI conversation interface vs traditional IVR phone menu

 If you have ever called a phone number and heard "Press 1 for sales, press 2 for support, press 3 for billing — for all other inquiries, press 9...", you have talked to an IVR.
-Interactive Voice Response systems have been around since 1995, and most enterprise phone trees still use them.
+Traditional IVR systems have been around since 1995, and most enterprise phone trees still run on them.

 In 2026, you have a real alternative.
-Voice AI answers the same call with a natural conversation: "Hi, this is the virtual assistant for Acme — how can I help you today?"
+AI voice agents answer the same call with a natural conversation: "Hi, this is the virtual assistant for Acme — how can I help you today?"
 The caller says what they want; the agent handles it.
+The rest of this page compares AI voice agents vs traditional IVR systems point by point — caller experience, cost, and the two cases where IVR still wins.

 This post is the honest comparison.
 When does each one win, and when should you migrate?